YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 GT.CM Error: This indicates that the networking protocol failed by trying to open an already accessed connection.

 Action: Review DECnet error logs to determine the cause and location of the failure.
-Report the entire incident context to your GT.M support channel.
+Report the entire incident context to your YottaDB support channel.

 -----------------
 LOADABORT